murilopontes/dronespersonalizados/README.md

 Open source implementation of Ardrone V1
 ===========================================

-This firmware is not destrutive and do not modify system.
+This project not modify any file of official firmware.
+Should be installed alongside of latest official firmware.
+Tested with firmware version 1.11.5 updated using AR.Freeflight v2.4.10

 Install
 -------